Largest Mixed-Use Tourism Development in New York State

 Issues: Brownfield Cleanup and Tax Credits, PILOT agreements and economic development tax credits, condemnation of lease rights, construction loan litigations

-We continue to serve as lead counsel to one of the largest developers in the Northeast on the single largest international tourist destination ever proposed for New York State.
-Destiny USA is a proposed 5± million square foot, $6+ billion, IDA mixed use development project in Syracuse, New York on the shore of Onondaga Lake.
-It presents several complex and novel legal issues, including the following:
+We served as lead counsel to one of the largest developers in the Northeast on the single largest international tourist destination ever proposed for New York State.
+Destiny USA is a 5± million square foot, $6+ billion, IDA mixed use development project in Syracuse, New York on the shore of Onondaga Lake.
+It presented several complex and novel legal issues, including the following:

 - In its early stages of development, project construction was halted due to hazardous waste and gasoline under the site, and the existence of Kaneenda, an ancient Indian fishing village on the only pre-colonial Iroquois site on Onondaga Lake.
 Our attorneys helped resolve the associated environmental and historic preservation issues, clearing the way for project construction.